DIVORCE . CUSTODY . SUPPORT

 A Paralegal is someone who works for and is supervised by an attorney.
 By law a paralegal cannot be contracted by someone other than an attorney, this includes the general public.
 The “Illegal Paralegal” is someone who is preparing documents for the general public and is not a Registered and Bonded Legal Document Assistant.

 Legal Document Assistant, LDA is a paralegal who registers at the county recorder’s office, as an LDA, and files a bond.
 A Legal Document Assistant can be contracted by the general public and consumers to prepare legal documents at the client’s direction.
-An LDA has special training and certifications, such as graduating from an accredited Legal Assisting Program.
+An LDA has special training and certifications, such as graduating from an ABA Approved Legal Assisting Program.
 They are also required to maintain continuing education credits.

-BREAKDOWN OF LEGAL DIVORCE PARALEGAL TERMS
+BREAKDOWN OF DIVORCE TERMS

 What Is A Contested Divorce?